13 July 2018

-This counties map from The Historic Counties Trust shows the names and areas of the historic Scottish counties, as well as the counties of England, Wales and Northern Ireland.
+This counties map from The Historic Counties Trust shows the names and areas of the historic Scottish counties - or shire - as well as the counties of England, Wales and Northern Ireland.

 The Historic County Borders Project digitised the borders of the historic counties of the UK and has made them freely available for public and commercial use.